spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

    * Add a user-specified background value to the median image to match the original background levels of the input mosaic.
 This is controlled by the ``backg`` parameter.
-   * Compute the spatial derivative of the blotted median images by computing the absolute value of the difference between each pixel and its four surrounding neighbors, recording the largest absolute difference as the derivative.
+   * Compute the spatial derivative of each pixel in the blotted median images by computing the absolute value of the difference between each pixel and its four surrounding neighbors, recording the largest absolute difference as the derivative.
 The derivative is multiplied by the ``scale`` parameter, allowing user flexibility in determining how aggressively to flag outliers at this stage.